rednafi/rednafi.com/content/go/io_reader_signature.md

 This felt more intuitive to me—you call `Read`, and it gives you a slice filled with data, no need to pass anything.

-I found out why it's designed this way while watching this[^1] excellent GopherCon Singapore talk on understanding allocations by Jacob Walker.
+I found out why it's designed this way while watching this excellent [GopherCon Singapore talk] on understanding allocations by Jacob Walker.
 It mainly boils down to two reasons.

 ## Reducing heap allocations